arduino/arduino-pro-content/content/tutorials/portenta-h7/vs-ard-lora/content.md

 - LoRa® which stands for Long Range
 - LP WAN which stands for Low Power Wide Area Network

 The LoRaWAN™ technology allows things to talk to the Internet without WiFi or 3G / 4G.
-This means that our Portenta H7 when attached to the Vision Shield (Lora Connectivity), is able to communicate with an online application without relying on a WIFI or mobile network.
+This means that our Portenta H7 when attached to the Vision Shield (Lora Connectivity), is able to communicate with an online application without relying on WIFI or mobile networks.
 Instead, our devices connect to an available Lora Gateway to communicate with the internet.
 As you can see in the [map](https://www.thethingsnetwork.org/map), there are thousands of available gateways all over the world.

 As we will see at the end of this guide, data rates may be a restriction, but now let’s have a look at some of the amazing features LoRa® technology comes with:

 - **Long range:** Up to 5km in an urban setting, 10km in suburban and up to 80km undisrupted.

-- **Power consumption:** Our latest addition, the MKR WAN 1310, can now have as low power consumption as 104uA, when configured properly.
+- **Power consumption:** Portenta H7 consumes as little as 2.95 μA in Standby mode when configured properly.

 - **Security:**  Portenta H7 board comes with a secure element ([NXP SE0502](https://content.arduino.cc/assets/Arduino-Portenta-H7_Datasheet_NXP-SE050.pdf)), which allows us to store data and credentials securely.